 Does the Home Feel Like It Has Enough Space

-In addition, how much space you need when buying a house in Middletown depends on the feel of that space.
+In addition, how much space you need when buying a house in Springboro depends on the feel of that space.
 A smaller house can feel larger and roomier than a bigger house depending on the floor plan.
 A large house with dark, small rooms can feel like it has a lot less space than a smaller house with an open floor plan and good lighting.

 Total square footage can be deceiving when it comes to livable space.
 Lots of long hallways, for example, will add to the square footage but don’t really contribute to the living space.
 A more important consideration in determining how much or how much more space you’ll need is the size of individual rooms.